-4.2.1 Reciprocating Stationary IC Engines: Stationary IC engines on the platform rated over 50 bhp include: the 230 hp North Crane engine, the 230 hp mud pump engine, the 400 hp Well Service Rig engine, two 665 hp well drilling rig engines, the 510 hp emergency electrical generator, the 2,847 hp emergency electrical generator, the 110 hp emergency firewater pump engine and the 99 hp South Crane engine (utilizing N-60 injectors).
-The 230 hp North Crane engine, the two 665 hp well drilling rig engines and the 400 hp Well Service Rig are subject to all Rule 333 requirements.
-The South Crane engine, the two (2) emergency generator engines, the mud pump engine and the emergency Fire Pump engine are all currently exempt from Rule 333 requirements except for Section D.1, Section D.2, Section J.3, and Section K.
+4.2.1 Reciprocating Stationary IC Engines: Stationary IC engines on the platform rated over 50 bhp include: the 230 hp mud pump engine, the 400 hp well service rig engine, two 665 hp well drilling rig engines, the 510 hp emergency electrical generator, the 2,847 hp emergency electrical generator, the 110 hp emergency firewater pump engine and the 173 hp South Crane engine which is a Tier 4 Final engine equipped with an oxidation catalyst and SCR.
+The two 665 hp well drilling rig engines and the 400 hp well service rig are subject to all Rule 333 requirements.
+The south crane engine, the two (2) emergency generator engines, the mud pump engine and the emergency fire pump engine are all currently exempt from Rule 333 requirements except for Section D.1, Section D.2, Section J.3, and Section K.